 Check out this YouTube video of me using simple orchestration ideas to practice a rudiment:

-Start at a comfortable tempo, maybe around 100bpm, and just play along to the click, playing different combinations.
-Make sure things sound fluid and that your rhythms are tight with the click.
+Start at a manageable tempo, perhaps around 100bpm, and experiment with various combinations.
+The goal is to sound fluid and to synchronize your rhythms tightly with the metronome's click.

 Practice 32nd notes to add some flare to your fills.
 Begin by practicing 16th note patterns at double speed, singles, doubles, paradiddles, hand-foot patterns.
 But eventually you should understand that 32nd notes have a different character than 16th notes, and that they aren’t just double the speed.
 Use your ear and your instinct to find the right way to execute your 32nd patterns.